Gluten-Free Recipes for Breads

 Ingredients:

-- ½ tsp. finely grated fresh nutmeg – in with almond meal
+• ½ teaspoon finely grated fresh nutmeg (mix this with the almond meal)

-- ¼ cup golden raisins soaked in 2 Tbsp. orange liqueur or brandy or rum (add at end of step 4)
+• ¼ cup golden raisins soaked in 2 Tablespoon brandy or rum

 Directions:

-1. Preheat oven to 350 degrees.
-Put soft butter and cream cheese in a 6-cup mixing bowl and beat until light and fluffy.
+1. Preheat oven to 350° F. Put soft butter and cream cheese in mixing bowl and beat until light and fluffy.

-2. Beat in sugar, almond meal, baking powder, nutmeg, cardamom and salt.
+2. Beat in sugar, almond meal, nutmeg, cardamom, baking powder and salt.
 Depending on when you stop beating, mix will either appear as crumbs or thick dough.

-3. Add vanilla and almond extract and add eggs one at a time, beating well after each addition.
+3. Add vanilla, almond extract, and eggs one at a time, beating well after each addition.
 Once all eggs are added, beat well for 2 minutes and mix will become very fluffy.

-4. Stir in orange zest, raisins with liquid, and almonds.
+4. Stir in orange zest, raisins with liquid, and sliced almonds.

 5. Scoop batter into greased and gluten-free floured 10” Bundt pan and level the top.
 Bake for 35-45 minutes.
 Cake will be a golden brown across the top, no cracks, softly firm and flat (not domed).